Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

         "name": "How does an Enneagram Type 8 respond to stress?", "acceptedAnswer": {
           "@type": "Answer",
-          "text": "Enneagram Type 8s feel stressed when they feel powerless, experience a loss of control, or perceive injustice.
+          "text": "Enneagram Type 8s feel stressed when they feel powerless, experience a loss of control, or perceived injustice.
 They may feel stressed when feeling a lack of control or being forced to submit to others’ authority, perceiving vulnerability or weakness in themselves or their environment, or encountering obstacles or opposition that hinder their progress."
         }
       },
       {